mongodb/atlas-github-action/HOWTO.md

 This guide provides getting started instructions for the official [Atlas CLI](https://github.com/mongodb/mongodb-atlas-cli) GitHub Action.

 This Action allows you to run any Atlas CLI command in your own GitHub workflows.
-By default, the latest Atlas CLI version is used.
-The version can be configured with the 'version' input parameter.
+By default, this Action uses the latest version of the Atlas CLI.
+The version can be configured with the 'version' input parameter, but only the latest version is officially supported.

 ## Complete the prerequisites

 Before you begin, complete the following prerequisites:

-1. Configure Atlas CLI API Keys for the organisation or project that will be used in the Action.
+1. [Configure Atlas CLI API Keys](https://www.mongodb.com/docs/atlas/configure-api-access/) for your organization or project.
 2. Add the API Keys to the [repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
-3. For authentication the environment variables MONGODB_ATLAS_PUBLIC_API_KEY and MONGODB_ATLAS_PRIVATE_API_KEY need to be set to the configured API keys in the workflow.
+3. Set the environment variables `MONGODB_ATLAS_PUBLIC_API_KEY` and `MONGODB_ATLAS_PRIVATE_API_KEY` to the Atlas CLI API Keys you configured.
 See [Atlas CLI Environment Variables](https://www.mongodb.com/docs/atlas/cli/stable/atlas-cli-env-variables/) for all supported environment variables.

 ## Configuration

 To run CLI commands with this Action you can either use custom commands (see Basic workflow below) or use the configuration parameters to run predefined workflows.
-Check out the [action.yml](action.yml) to find out which inputs/outputs are available.
+See [action.yml](action.yml) for available inputs/outputs.

 ## Example workflows

-See [here](https://github.com/mongodb/atlas-github-action/blob/main/.github/workflows/test.yml) for more examples.
+See [test.yml](https://github.com/mongodb/atlas-github-action/blob/main/.github/workflows/test.yml) for more examples.

 ### Basic
 This workflow installs the CLI and prints the CLI version.